SarahCreager/reading-note/code301/class08.md

  GET, POST, PUT, PATCH, and DELETE.

 ### What should the URIs be based on?
-*This information below was quoted from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)*
+*This information was quoted from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)*
 "URIs should be based on nouns (the resource) and not verbs (the operations on the resource)."

 ### Give an example of a good URI.